sphinx-contrib/sphinxcontrib-versioning/README.rst

     * Renamed ``--sort`` value "chrono" to "time".
     * Reordered positional command line arguments.
 Moved ``REL_SOURCE`` before the destination arguments.

+Fixed
+    * Exposing sphinx-build verbosity to SCVersioning.
+Specify one ``-v`` to make SCVersioning verbose and two or more to make sphinx-build verbose.

 1.1.0 - 2016-08-07
 ------------------